tableau/extensions-api/Tutorial/Part_2/readme.md

 #### Trying it out

-When you drag out your extension, you should now see the dialoig pop up.
+When you drag out your extension, you should now see the dialog pop up.
 Once a sheet is selected, an alert displays the sheet's name.

 ![Part 2 Screenshot](../assets/Part_2.gif)